How to Localize Your App in Chinese

 However, be very careful and work with a local translator as too literal translations of your title can be confusing (they don’t sound like the original English name).
 And phonetic translations don’t always resonate with your brand image as they might have a different meaning or negative connotation.
 Other apps and games choose a title that highlights the core gameplay and features that are the most appealing to the target user.

-In the app store we often see that international apps choose a careful phonetic translation but add their english brand name in between brackets.
+In the App Store, we often see that international apps choose a careful phonetic translation but add their English brand name in between brackets.

 For games in particular, it is recommended to rename your game and keep the title under 5 Chinese Characters, as it makes it easier to pronounce and remember which then positively impacts downloads.
+You can monitor the popularity of your app’s brand in Chinese by checking its volume history.

-As for keywords to add in the title and subtitle, like in English it is recommended to always use your most relevant Chinese keywords in the title.
-Also, when adding keywords whether in the title or the subtitle, you don’t have to add indents or spaces between the hieroglyphs.
+Finally, when adding keywords whether in the title or the subtitle, you don’t have to add indents or spaces between the hieroglyphs.
 And most importantly you should be careful when combining hieroglyphs as some combinations might be ambiguous.

 When it comes to the long description, Chinese users usually do not want to read it because it is too long.
 Instead they prefer to watch the video, screenshots, and/or gameplay for the games.